 Imagine waking up one February morning to a beautiful, seemingly complicated Valentine’s Day breakfast in bed.
-You rub your bleary eyes, then look a little closer to see the decadent masterpiece that is this French toast, complete with a syrupy strawberry compote on a bed of sour cream.
+You rub your bleary eyes, then look a little closer to see the decadent masterpiece that is this French toast, complete with dollops of sour cream and a drizzle of syrupy strawberry compote.

 Next, you’re thinking, “how on hell did my significant other manage to pull this off?”
 What if I told you that this breakfast was actually soooo easy to make?
 I love my challah French toast recipe for many reasons, mainly because it’s the perfect combination of savory and sweet (and you guys know how I feel when things are toooo sweet).
 I like to use challah when making French toast, because unlike regular soft bread, challah ends up fluffy, thick and custardy, with a crispy exterior.
 The strawberry sauce is a breeze to pull off, and mixing it with sour cream gives you a slightly more tart shortcake vibe I’m all about (you could totally swap in whipped cream, come to think of it!).
 OK, so I know I keep saying how easy this is – but if your S.O. makes it for you, just play dumb and pretend like this is some Cordon Bleu level shit.
 That’s the true spirit of Valentine’s Day…